 - Would you like to include disqualifying screening questions and ranking criteria?

 All faculty and staff positions are posted on the SHSU PeopleAdmin website, with the Texas Workforce Commission, Inside HigherEd and the Higher Education Recruitment Consortium.
 In addition, faculty and executive staff positions are posted with the Chronicle of Higher Education.
 You may advertise available positions in other places, upon approval from us.
 To pay for advertising space (digital or print), consult with Procurement & Business Services.

 If you plan to advertise the vacancy in additional publications, you must include the following.

 - Instructions on where to apply

 - Our EEO/AAP Statement.
-“Sam Houston State University is an Equal Opportunity/Affirmative Action Plan Employer and Smoke/Drug-Free Workplace.
-All qualified applicants will receive consideration for employment without regard to race, creed, ancestry, marital status, citizenship, color, religion, sex, national origin, age, veteran status, disability status, sexual orientation, or gender identity.
+“Sam Houston State University is an Equal Employment Opportunity/Affirmative Action Employer and Smoke/Drug-Free Workplace.
+All qualified applicants will receive consideration for employment without regard to race, creed, ancestry, marital status, citizenship, color, religion, sex, national origin, age, veteran status, disability status, sexual orientation, pregnancy, or gender identity or expression.
 Sam Houston State University is an "at will" employer.
 Employees with a contract will have additional terms and conditions.
-Security sensitive positions at SHSU require background checks in accordance with Education Code 51.215.”
+Security sensitive positions at SHSU require background checks in accordance with Education Code § 51.215.”